Neat Pulse Data Residency

 Data residency guarantee

-- Free Pulse Plan: Residency is not guaranteed – your account data may be moved from time to time to ensure optimal performance of the Pulse service.
+• Free Pulse Plan: Residency is not guaranteed – your organization data may be moved from time to time to ensure optimal performance of the Pulse service.

-- Paid Pulse Plan: Residency is guaranteed – your account data will stay within a single zone and will never be moved.
+• Paid Pulse Plan: Residency is guaranteed – your organization data will stay within a single zone and will never be moved.
 In addition, you have the option to move your data to another Pulse Zone.

 What’s in scope